LucidtechAI/cradl-docs/reference/rest-api.md

 ## Changelog <a id="changelog"></a>

+### 2021-09-23 <a id="2021-09-23"></a>

+- Added retentionInDays to PATCH /documents/:id

+### 2021-09-22 <a id="2021-09-22"></a>

+- Added groundTruthSummary to /datasets

+### 2021-09-17 <a id="2021-09-17"></a>

+- Fixed a bug preventing resources to be deleted sometimes when calling DELETE /documents/:id or DELETE /assets/:id
+- Fixed a bug causing negative values to be returned for several fields (e.g. numberOfDocuments, numberOfDataBundles)

+### 2021-09-08 <a id="2021-09-08"></a>

+- Updated Login UI
+- API key is no longer needed

+### 2021-08-18 <a id="2021-08-18"></a>

+- Fixed a bug preventing a transition execution from starting for transitions with the docker type
+- Added GET /datasets/:id
+- Extended the period in which temporary credentials are valid upon first time invitation to Typenode or Flyt from 30 days to 90 days
+- Listing endpoints like DELETE /documents and GET /documents should now respond faster
+- Added more descriptive error message for 404 responses
+- Added createdBy, updatedTime, updatedBy to /appClients
+- Added createdTime, createdBy, updatedTime, updatedBy to /users
+- Added createdTime, createdBy, updatedTime, updatedBy to /assets
+- Added createdTime, createdBy, updatedTime, updatedBy to /documents
+- Added createdBy, updatedBy to /models
+- Added createdBy, updatedBy to /models/:id/dataBundles
+- Added createdTime, createdBy, updatedTime, updatedBy to /secrets
+- Added createdTime, createdBy, updatedTime, updatedBy to /transitions
+- Added createdTime, createdBy, updatedTime, updatedBy to /workflows
+- Added createdBy, updatedBy to /datasets
+- Added updatedTime, updatedBy to /organizations
+- Added retentionInDays to /documents.
+For documents with a datasetId, the minimum retentionInDays of the dataset and the document is chosen

 ### 2021-07-08 <a id="2021-07-08"></a>

 * Extended the period in which temporary credentials are valid upon first time invitation to Typenode or Flyt from 7 days to 30 days